micheleoletti/query-json-sql/README.md

 This is suboptimal and definitely not scalable.

-A simple option would be custom tool like `get_exercise_pr(exercise_name)`, but that would need to think ahead of time all the possible use cases and limit the expressiveness of the LLM.
+A simple option would be custom tool like `get_exercise_pr(exercise_name)`, but that would require me to think ahead of time all the possible use cases and limit the expressiveness of the LLM.

 Instead we could provide a way to: